Marlrus/luca-backend-communtiy/README.md

 ### create: POST: /question

-Create a question based on user id and course_id.
-In the design there is no course selector for the question, therefore I will default to the only course I created in the database.
-The request responds with the new created question in order to use it in the front end.
+Creates a question for a user.
+Since there is one course and no field for course in the design I will fetch the user to validate his existance and then take the course at 0 to create the question.

 #### Body